mihshimada/Hypomethylation_immune/README.md

 # Hypomethylation_immune
-This repository contains the Python scripts used to perform the analyses conducted in our study (doi: ).
+This repository contains the Python and R scripts used to perform the analyses conducted in our study (doi: ).

 The scripts compiled here were utilized during the research process and are intended for formatting and analyzing data specific to this project.
 Although the programs are not designed as a general-purpose analysis pipeline, we are happy to respond to any inquiries and are open to modifications to support your usage.

-## Python Requirements
+## Requirements
 Python >= 3.7
+R >= 4.5.0, with Seurat (v5.5.0), harmony, scDblFinder, Azimuth, scRepertoire (v2.6.2), dplyr, ggplot2

 ## How to use this repository
 Please choose to either clone the entire directory or, if your focus is on a specific script, to download that particular script onto your local drive.